 Propellant | LOX / RP-1 |

-The main changes from Block 3 to Block 5 are higher-thrust engines and improvements to the landing legs.
-Numerous other small changes helped streamline recovery and re-usability of first-stage boosters, increase production rate, and optimize re-usability.
-Each Block 5 booster is designed to fly 10 times with only minor attention and up to 100 times with refurbishment.[12]
+The main changes from Block 3 (the original Falcon 9 Full Thrust) to Block 5 are higher-thrust engines and improvements to the landing legs along with numerous other small changes to streamline recovery and re-use of first-stage boosters and increase the production rate.
+Each Block 5 booster is designed to fly ten times with only minor maintenance between launches and potentially up to 100 times with periodic refurbishment.

-In 2018, Falcon 9 Block 5 succeeded the transitional Block 4 version.
-The maiden flight launched the satellite Bangabandhu-1 on May 11, 2018.
-The CRS-15 mission on June 29, 2018 was the last Block 4 version of Falcon 9 to be launched.
-This was the transition to an all-Block 5 fleet.[13][14]
+In 2018, Block 5 succeeded the transitional Block 4 version.
+The maiden flight of the Block 5 launched the satellite Bangabandhu-1 on May 11, 2018.
+The CRS-15 mission on June 29, 2018, was the last to be launched on a Block 4 rocket, completing the transition to an all-Block 5 fleet.[10][11]

 In April 2017, SpaceX CEO Elon Musk said that Block 5 will feature 7–8% more thrust by uprating the engines (from 176,000 pounds-force (780,000 N) to 190,000 pounds-force (850,000 N) per engine).[12]
 Block 5 includes an improved flight control system for an optimized angle of attack on the descent, lowering landing fuel requirements.